 Opportunities for ongoing research include the Virginia Institute for Psychiatric and Behavioral Genetics, the Division of Addictions Psychiatry, the Division of Consultation/Liaison Psychiatry, the VCU Mood Disorders Institute, and the Commonwealth Institute for Child and Family Studies.
 Other areas of focus may be arranged throughout the Department and its affiliates.

 This team brings together the extensive resources of the Virginia Commonwealth University Health System to specialize in the evaluation and treatment of patients with psychiatric disorders with complex combinations of medical and psychiatric illnesses.
+Referral Reasons:

 This training program would provide the physician with a foundation of knowledge in general psychiatry and an additional in-depth understanding of clinical epidemiology, genetic epidemiology, pharmacology and a variety of clinical neurosciences.
 During PGY-1, planning could begin for acquiring a “T32 Grant” starting in the PG-4 year.
 An internally funded PGY 5-7 research fellowship may also be available.
 Continuing in a post-residency fellowship would be an expectation, with pilot data from an independent project to be produced during that year.
 The translational research track would continue with a “K award” and an independent research project in year 6.